liufengyun/stoic/README.md

 handling of effect polymorphism.
 Thus capability-based effect systems stand a better chance to be adopted by programmers.

-In the capability-based effect system, the effects can be controlled via effect-closed function types.
+In a capability-based effect system, effects can be controlled via effect-closed functions.
 Effect-closed functions can't capture any capability variables in the outer lexical scope.
-To have effect, the capability instances must be passed in, thus visible from type signature.
+To have side effects, the capability instances must be passed in as parameters by the caller, thus visible from type signature and can be controlled by the caller.

 For example, in the following example, the type system would report an error on `foo`, as it's not allowed to capture any capability